Tristram-1/customer-insights/ci-docs/journeys/real-time-marketing-api-segment.md

     - 5 = Exporting (if the segment definition is in Publishing state)
 - **msdynmkt_sourcesegmentuid**: A string that represents the unique identifier of the segment that the current segment is based on.
 - **owningbusinessunit@odata.bind**: (Optional) A string that represents the reference to the business unit that owns the segment.
+- **msdynmkt_sourcesegmentcreatedon**: A date field to describe the date of segment creation.
+- **msdynmkt_sourcesegmentcreatedby**: A string field to describe the creator of the segment.

 ### Example request